The original team¶

 - Wilson Miner

 Wilson’s design-fu is what makes Django look so nice.
 He designed the Web site you’re looking at right now, as well as Django’s acclaimed admin interface.
-Wilson is the designer for EveryBlock and Rdio.
+Wilson was the designer for EveryBlock and Rdio.
 He now designs for Facebook.

 Wilson lives in San Francisco, USA.

 Currently, Django is led by a team of volunteers from around the globe.

 Adrian and Jacob are the Co-Benevolent Dictators for Life of Django.
 When “rough consensus and working code” fails, they’re the ones who make the tough decisions.